-Joseph Jackson is a program facilitator of Maine Inside Out's community groups.
-He is also the the coordinator of Maine Prisoner Advocacy Coalition, a group that engages in direct advocacy with the Maine Department of Corrections on behalf of prisoners and their families.
+Joseph Jackson is the Youth and Community Liaison at Maine Inside Out.
+He is also the coordinator of Maine Prisoner Advocacy Coalition, a group that engages in direct advocacy with the Maine Department of Corrections on behalf of prisoners and their families.
 Mr. Jackson was convicted in 1995 of manslaughter and sentenced to the Maine Department of Corrections where he served nineteen years.
 As a prisoner, Mr. Jackson completed Literacy Volunteer Training, PEER Education, Work Ready Alternatives to Violence, One, Two, and Three.
 He is a founder of the Maine State Prison chapter of the NAACP and has served on its executive committee in several capacities from 2003-2012.
 While incarcerated, Mr. Jackson earned his Associate and Bachelor’s degrees with summa cum laude honors from the University of Southern Maine in Augusta.
 Later that year, he was selected as a member of Who's Who among students in colleges and universities in 2012.
 Mr. Jackson became the first prisoner in Maine to be selected to University of Southern Maine’s graduate program at StoneCoast while still a prisoner.
 Mr. Jackson represented the University of Southern Maine in Augusta’s 50 years 50 portraits for their 50 year anniversary in 2015.
 Mr. Jackson earned his Master’s Degree from the University of Southern Maine and was one of four commencement speakers for his class.
 Joseph Jackson has published poetry in the on-line news journal Village Soup, in 2003 & 2004.
 His poetry is featured in Portland and Bangor’s NAACP Martin Luther King breakfast catalogs from 2005-2012.
 Mr. Jackson's poem Brighter Days was published in the UMA Scholar in 2012.
 His poetry was featured in Bangor Daily News in 2014.
 In January 2016, Mr. Jackson released his master’s thesis Black In Maine to the world.
 You can find the digital copy at https://usm.maine.edu/library.

-Chiara Liberatore is a co-founder, co-director and a program facilitator at Maine Inside Out.
+Chiara Liberatore is a co-founder and director of programs at Maine Inside Out.
 Prior to her time at MIO she has worked in numerous settings using original theater as a tool for social change.
 She started as a volunteer for the Prison Creative Arts Project at the University of Michigan, co facilitating ongoing theater workshops in various adult prisons in Michigan.
 She continued on as program staff at Music Theater Workshop (now Story Catcher's Theater) in Chicago working both with incarcerated youth inside the Cook County Juvenile Detention Center and with youth in neighborhoods greatly impacted by the Prison Industrial Complex.
 Chiara is committed to practicing the values and pedagogy learned through her deep study of the work of Paolo Friere and Augusto Boal Boal and Theater of the Oppressed technique.
 Chiara holds a B.A. in Psychology and English Literature from The University of Michigan and a completed internship at the Theater of the Oppressed Laboratory in New York City.